mhaugrud/msumcspy/_sources/Files/AlternativeFileReadingMethods.rst

     infile.close()

-The important thing to notice is that on line 2 we have the statement ``line = infile.readline()``.
+There are some important things to notice in this code:

+On line 2 we have the statement ``line = infile.readline()``.
 We call this initial read the **priming read**.
-It is very important because the while condition needs to have a value for the ``line`` variable.
+This is very important because the while condition needs to have a value for the ``line`` variable.
 The ``readline`` method will return the empty string if there is no more data in the file.
-The condition ``while line:`` means `while the content of line is not the empty string`.
+In essence, ``while line:``,  means `while the content of line is not the empty string`.
 Remember that a blank line in the file actually has a single character, the ``\n`` character (newline).
 So, the only way that a line of data from the file can be empty is if you are reading at the end of the file.